The Birds Don't Sing: Live performances

-During 2025 Jubilee, the "World Meeting on Human Fraternity 2025" took place on the St. Peter's Square at the Vatican City on 12 and 13 September, with concert of Andrea Bocelli, Pharrell Williams with the gospel choir Voices of Fire, and John Legend.
-Clipse performed the song along with John Legend at the second date during the Grace for the World concert on September 13, making history for being the first rappers to ever perform at the Vatican City.
+During the 2025 Jubilee, the World Meeting on Human Fraternity 2025 took place in St. Peter's Square in Vatican City on September 12 and 13, with concert of Andrea Bocelli, Pharrell Williams with the gospel choir Voices of Fire, and John Legend.
+Clipse performed "The Birds Don't Sing" in matching black suits along with Legend on the second date during the Grace for the World concert on September 13, making history for being the first rappers to ever perform in Vatican City.
+It was also live streamed worldwide on ABC News Live, Hulu, and Disney+.